flowsynx/flowsynx/README.md

 ## What is FlowSynx?

-In today’s fast-moving software landscape, organizations demand **repeatable**, **modular**, and **secure** automation — without the lock-in of rigid platforms.
+In today’s fast-moving software landscape, teams need **repeatable**, **modular**, and **secure** automation — without being locked into rigid platforms.

 **FlowSynx** redefines orchestration with:
-- A **.NET-based micro-kernel engine** built for speed and reliability
+- A **.NET-based micro-kernel engine** built for performance and reliability
 - A **plugin-driven architecture** that evolves with your needs
 - A **JSON-based DAG (Directed Acyclic Graph)** workflow model that’s both human-readable and machine-friendly

-FlowSynx turns your processes — from data management to API and ML/AI automation — into **clear, maintainable, and reusable workflows**.
+FlowSynx transforms your processes — from data management to API and ML/AI automation — into **clear, maintainable, and reusable workflows**.

 ## How It Works